Read Annie’s essays on relational trauma, family systems, and building a strong inner foundation

 Topics covered: how to recover from a sociopath, healing after sociopathic abuse, sociopath ex therapy, online course sociopath survivor, antisocial personality disorder recovery.

-About the instructor: Annie Wright is a licensed psychotherapist (LMFT) based in South Portland, Maine, USA.
-She holds clinical licensure in 10+ U.S. states including Maine, Maryland, Virginia, and Washington DC.
-Annie is a regular contributor to Psychology Today, with commentary in Forbes, Business Insider, Inc., NBC, and The Information.
+About the instructor: Annie Wright is a licensed psychotherapist (LMFT).
+She is licensed in 14 U.S. jurisdictions, including Colorado for telehealth only, and is separately registered to provide telehealth in Florida.
+Annie is a regular contributor to Psychology Today, with commentary in Forbes, Business Insider, NBC News, and The Information.
 She is writing her first book with W.W.
 Norton.

 Availability: This is a digital online course available to learners worldwide.
 There are no geographic restrictions on course enrollment.
 (Note: While the course is available internationally, Annie's 1:1 therapy services are restricted to her U.S. state licensure.)